 What is the average age?
 15

 Why do girls attend PACE Leon?
 Girls attend PACE to get appropriate counseling and education in a nurturing environment.
-To become enrolled, they must be between 12 to 17 years old, at least one year behind in school, and have 4 or more risk factors.
+To become enrolled, they must be between 12 to 17 years old.

 What are risk factors?
 Risk factors are the underlying issues that lead girls to academic underachievement.
 These are issues such as: foster home placement, substance abuse (by girl or family member), domestic violence, incarceration of a family member, neglect, physical/emotional/sexual abuse, grief, emotional health concerns, low income, and more.